 4. Salmon Patches

-Salmon patches and nests of blood vessels that tend to heal after a few weeks, but they can take a few months sometimes.
+Salmon patches and nests of blood vessels tend to heal after a few weeks, but they can take a few months sometimes.
 If a salmon patch appears around the back of the neck, it is generally referred to as a stork bite.
 Maternal hormones most likely cause nests of blood vessels, and if they occur in the eyes, it is usually referred to as an "angel's kiss."
 Some "stork bites" never heal and remain on the body forever.

 5. Cradle cap